Table of Contents

 Why do doctors examine the contents of the stone?

 There are four types of stones.
 Studying the stone can help understand why you have it and how to reduce the risk of further stones.
 The most common type of stone contains calcium.
 Calcium is a normal part of a healthy diet.
 The kidney usually removes extra calcium that the body doesn't need.
 Often people with stones keep too much calcium.
 This calcium combines with waste products like oxalate to form a stone.
 The most common combination is called calcium oxalate.

 Less common types of stones are: Infection-related stones, containing magnesium and ammonia called struvite stones and stones formed from monosodium urate crystals, called uric acid stones, which might be related to obesity and dietary factors.
 The rarest type of stone is a cvstine stone that tends to run in families.

 Kidney stones increase the risk of developing chronic kidney disease. lf you have had one stone, you are at increased risk of having another stone.
 Those who have developed one stone are at approximately 50% risk for developing another within 5 to 7 years.

 Drinking enough fluid will help keep your urine less concentrated with waste products.
 Darker urine is more concentrated, so your urine should appear very light yellow to clear if you are well hydrated.
 Most of the fluid you drink should be water.
 Most people should drink more than 12 glasses of water a day.
+Speak with a healthcare professional about the right amount of water that's best for you.
 Water is better than soda, sports drinks or coffee/tea. lf you exercise or if it is hot outside, you should drink more.
 Sugar and high-fructose corn syrup should be limited to small quantities.

 You can reduce excess salt in your diet.
 What foods are high in salt?
 Everyone thinks of salty potato chips and French fries.
 Those should be rarely eaten.
 There are other products that are salty: sandwich meats, canned soups, packaged meals, and even sports drinks.